Does Xanax Help Lower Your High Blood Pressure?

-Xanax is FDA-approved for treatment of anxiety and panic disorder in adults.
-Xanax is used primarily as short-term treatment of mild to moderate anxiety, including Generalized Anxiety Disorder (GAD), and nervous tension.
-Can Xanax Help Lower Blood Pressure?
+Xanax is a medication, FDA-approved for treatment of anxiety and panic disorder in adults.
+Xanax is used primarily as a short-term treatment of mild to moderate anxiety, including Generalized Anxiety Disorder (GAD), and nervous tension.

 Xanax is a benzodiazepine (a class of drugs that slow down the central nervous system), which binds to a receptor in the brain (GABA) that helps make neurons less excitable.